 Alan W. CohnPresident and Managing partner

 Alan W. Cohn is the president and managing partner at the Law Offices of Cohn & Smith.
-As an experienced injury attorney with over 30 years of experience, he has helped countless clients from Pembroke Pines and other South Florida cities in cases involving a variety of accidents, including car crashes, slip and falls, medical malpractice, and more.
+As an experienced Pembroke Pines injury attorney with over 30 years of experience, he has helped countless clients from many South Florida cities in cases involving a variety of accidents, including car crashes, slip and falls, medical malpractice, and more.

 Mr. Cohn seeks remedies for individuals who have been hurt due to the negligence of another party.
 Under Florida law, an accident victim can take legal action against a person or entity at fault to seek compensation for his or her injuries.
 Negligence is generally defined as the failure to exercise the same level of caution that an ordinary, prudent person would use in similar circumstances.
 The duty of care may vary in certain specialized situations, such as those involving doctors or other professionals.

 In order to establish a negligence claim, an accident victim must show four key elements by a preponderance of the evidence, which means that they are more likely than not to be true.
 The defendant must have owed a duty of care to the victim and breached that obligation with some careless act or omission.
 Moreover, the defendant’s breach must have been the direct cause of the injured person’s harm, and he or she must have sustained actual damages as a consequence.
 These can range from economic costs, such as lost wages or hospital bills, to non-economic harm like pain and suffering.
 Negligence claims tend to be highly fact-intensive, and Mr. Cohn is committed to meticulously gathering all the information surrounding a case to be able to present the information in the most compelling way possible.